MileHacker Logo

 Best Times to Visit Meizhou

 Meizhou experiences a humid subtropical climate, with distinct seasons that influence optimal visit timing.
 Autumn (September-November) and Spring (April-May) present the most comfortable weather for exploring.
-Summer (June-August) is hot and humid with frequent rain, while winter (December-February) remains mild with fewer crowds.
+Summer (June-August) is hot and humid with regular rain, while winter (December-February) remains mild with fewer crowds.

 Seasonal Climate Overview